Huotes/CommitMaker/README.md

 Mr. T pities the fool.
 Chuck Norris rips the fool's head off.

 When Chuck Norris throws exceptions, it's across the room.

+If at first you don’t succeed; call it version 1.0.